cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - prepend\_len(octet\_string) denotes the octet sequence that is obtained from prepending the length of the octet string to the string itself.
 The length shall be prepended by using an LEB128 encoding of the length.
+  Test vectors and reference implementations for prepend\_len are given in the appendix.

+- LEB128 denotes an algorithm that converts an integer to a variable size string.
+The algorithm encodes 7 bits per byte starting with the least significant bits in bits #0 to #6.
+  As long as significant bits remain, bit #7 will be set.
 This will result in a single-byte encoding for values below 128.
-(Test vectors and reference implementations for prepend\_len and the LEB128 encodings are given in the appendix.)
+  Test vectors and reference implementations for LEB128 encodings are given in the appendix.

 - lv\_cat(a0,a1, ...) is the "length-value" encoding function which returns the concatenation of the input strings with an encoding of their respective length prepended.
 E.g. lv\_cat(a0,a1) returns